maazfatima21/Glassmorphism-calculator/README.md

 # Glassmorphism-calculator
-A calculator using html css js and vanilla-tilt
+A calculator using html css and vanilla-tilt